aleron75/aleron75.github.io/_posts/2016-06-10-let-s-poke-with-magento-2-runtime.md

 [Here is the complete code snippet](https://gist.github.com/aleron75/648624e22744d5ed88037b6ac56ddf54) in case you want to download it.

 Note that what I've shown is still a **work in progress** script, lacking things like initialization of **application area** and **user session**; I will post updates here in the future, so stay tuned and enjoy!

+**EDIT**

+Many thanks to my beloved mentor [Vinai Kopp](https://twitter.com/vinaikopp) who, after reading this post gave me some useful advices.

+First advice: from PHP 5.5 we can use the `::class` directive to get the fully qualified class name:

+    $objectManager->create(\Magento\Catalog\Model\ProductFactory::class);`

+instead of:

+    $objectManager->create('Magento\Catalog\Model\ProductFactory');`

+Second advice: we can instantiate the product collection factory directly instead of using the product factory and then get the collection:

+    $productCollectionFactory = $objectManager->create('Magento\Catalog\Model\ResourceModel\Product\CollectionFactory');
+    $collection = $productCollectionFactory->create();

+Another interesting thought triggered by Vinai reading my post is that there is no `\Magento\Framework\AppInterface` implementation for CLI applications; indeed the `bin/magento` is a `SymfonyApplication` and doesn't implement the `AppInterface`.

+He pushed me to open [an issue](https://github.com/magento/magento2/issues/5001) asking the Magento 2 team for such an implementation.

 ---
 Photo credits: [bambe1964](https://www.flickr.com/photos/bambe1964/) - [Creative Commons license](https://creativecommons.org/licenses/by-nc-nd/2.0/)